lakillo/archaeology-machine-learning/CONTRIBUTING.md

 * suggest improvements for the project or help us plan our next milestones by [creating an issue](https://github.com/lakillo/archaeology-machine-learning/issues/new)

 ## repo style guide
+Before making a contribution to the main repository contents (the README), please familiarise yourself with the information recorded for each example:
+* title: the title of the project / tool / academic paper
+* year: the year of publication / release
+* data: the data type used (e.g. aerial imagery, lidar, satellite)
+* technique: the machine learning technique used (e.g. classification, segmentation)

-We use specific formatting for README contributions.
+We use specific formatting when documenting examples in the README.
 This formatting enables us to easily turn the README contents into a spreadsheet, which will be available for download with each archived release of the repository.

 To contribute an individual example to a section, please us the following formatting: